Revolt of the Comuneros: Blockade of Segovia

 The situation moved closer to armed conflict on June 10.
 Rodrigo Ronquillo had been sent to Segovia by the Royal Council to investigate the recent murder of Segovia's legislator, but Segovia refused him entry.
 Unable to besiege a city of 30,000 with only a small force, Ronquillo instead set out to blockade foodstuffs and other supplies from entering Segovia.
 The people of Segovia, led by militia leader and noble Juan Bravo, rallied around the Comunidad.
 Segovia requested aid against Ronquillo's army from the Comunidades of Toledo and Madrid.
 The cities responded by sending their militias, captained by Juan López de Padilla and Juan de Zapata, who won in the first major confrontation between the forces of the king and the rebels.

-The Junta of Ávila
+Junta of Ávila

 Other cities now followed the lead of Toledo and Segovia, deposing their governments.
 A revolutionary Cortes, La Santa Junta de las Comunidades ("Holy Assembly of the Communities"), held its first session in Ávila and declared itself the legitimate government deposing the Royal Council.
 Padilla was named Captain-General, and troops were assembled.
 Still, only four cities sent representatives at first: Toledo, Segovia, Salamanca, and Toro.